-4 things your resume must include this year
+Here’s four things your resume must include this year:

-Make yourself known.
 It’s a simple thing many people miss: include your contact details in your resume (and make sure they are correct and updated).
-Include them in the header or footer of your resume to make sure they appear on every page.
+Include them in the header or footer of your resume to make sure they’re on every page.
 You want to make it as easy as possible for an employer or recruiter to contact you if your resume piques their interest.

-Make it look good.
-A resume that’s easy to look at is one that’s easy to read and hard to dismiss, so making sure your resume looks good can only help your job search.
+A resume that’s easy to look at is one that’s easy to read and hard to dismiss, so ensuring your resume is visually appealing and easy to scan can only help your job search.

-It’s easiest to read clear, legible black font (10 to 12 point size, preferably with a serif font) on a white background for high contrast, especially when a harried employer is reading their 40th resume.
+It’s easiest to read clear, legible black font (10 to 12 point size) on a white background for high contrast, especially when a busy employer is reading their 50th resume that day.

 This is because some employers will run resumes through an Applicant Tracking System (ATS), which is on the look out for specific keywords (generally also included in the job ad).
 If they’ve mentioned a skill or requirement, use those terms to describe your own professional experience.

-Lastly, once you’ve reviewed your resume for these four essentials, make sure you add your new and improved resume to your SEEK profile today, and let opportunity come to you.
+Lastly, once you’ve reviewed your resume for these four essentials, make sure you add your new and improved resume to your SEEK Profile today, and let opportunity come to you.